-The video below shows a compilation of campers and caravan accidents.Determining Fault in an RV Accident
+The video below shows a compilation of campers, caravan and motorhome rollover accidents.Determining Fault in an RV Accident

 Although in the above scenario, the company that manufactured the kingpin was at fault, in most cases, it will be the vehicle’s driver.
 If the driver was negligent and caused accident injuries, the injured person would be able to place a claim for fair compensation.
 This can be used to reimburse that person for all of their injury costs, pain and suffering, and time missed from work.
 This is why it is crucial to enlist the aid of a lawyer with experience in recreational vehicle accidents to help you.
 The amount that is awarded by a jury in a civil trial because of an RV accident injury can depend on the following in part:

 - How severe the injuries are can affect compensation.
 A person who suffers a traumatic brain injury or spinal cord damage from an accident will receive higher compensation than a person with a fractured leg.